 We demean ourselves when we project our inherent wisdom and peace and love onto others.
 The course asks us to accept our own wholeness, to make it the truth of our existence.
 Day by day it seeks to undo the internal blocks to our awareness of perfect love.
 It does not rebuild us but rather strips away dross and illusion.
 That undoing – that purification – is what the world needs from us.
 That is what our brothers and sisters need.

 Lesson 61 asks us to consider – to accept at the deepest levels – that “I am the light of the world.”

 This is a beginning step in accepting your real function on earth.
 It is a giant stride toward taking your rightful place in salvation.
 It is a positive assertion of your right to be saved, and an acknowledgment of the power that is given you to save others (W-pI.61.3:2-4).

 If we make it an idea, then we have missed the point.
-If we say Jesus is the light and we are just aspiring shadows, we have missed the point.
+If we say Jesus is the light and we are just aspiring shadows, then we have missed the point.
 The course states the truth about us now.
-When we accept less, we make small what God created perfectly immensely whole.
+When we accept less, we make small what God created perfectly immensely and vastly whole.

 When we hide our light, we darken the path of those who need us.
 There is no time left to mess around or wait for some brighter future.
 We are the light of the world.
 We can shine: it is all we are asked to do.